Coup of Hongxi: The fate of the rebels

 Hongxi died in captivity in 1742, having been 49 years old.
 Hongxi's title was passed to Hongwei, who was posthumously honoured as Prince Like of the Second Rank.

 Hongchang never recovered his beile title and died on 3 June 1771.

 Hongjiao held several appointments until 1759, when he was stripped of his position in the Ministry of Revenue due to several delicts.
 His relatives were not implicated in the case.
 Most of his time Hongjiao dedicated to poetry.

 Hongsheng died in 1754 and was posthumously honoured as Prince Gongke of the Third Rank (恭恪贝勒, meaning "reverent and respectful").

 Hongpu was designated as a right vice director of the Imperial Clan Court in 1740.
 Hongpu died in 1743 and was posthumously honoured as Hereditary Prince Gongqin (恭勤世子, "gongqin" meaning "respectful and diligent").

 Yunlu supervised a court of imperial music and completely lost trust of the Qianlong Emperor.
-In 1759-1766, Yunlu compiled the "Illustrated Precendents for the Ritual Paraphernalia of the imperial Court", a holistic publication concerning items necessary for the ceremonies of the imperial court in 18 volumes.
+In 1759-1766, Yunlu compiled the "Illustrated Precedents for the Ritual Paraphernalia of the imperial Court", a holistic publication concerning items necessary for the ceremonies of the imperial court in 18 volumes.
 Yunlu died in 1768 and his title was passed to Yongchang, Hongpu's son.